carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 objectives:
 - "Apply linear regression with Scikit-Learn to create a model."
 - "Measure the error between a regression model and input data."
-- "TODO Analyse and assess the accuracy of a linear model using Scikit-Learn's metrics library."
+- "Analyse and assess the accuracy of a linear model using Scikit-Learn's metrics library."
 - "Understand how more complex models can be built with non-linear equations."
 - "Apply polynomial modelling to non-linear data using Scikit-Learn."
 keypoints: